buildbotics/tpl-docs/TextLibrary.md

 ```
 var text = "Hello World!\n\
 Goodbye World!";
-var T = {text: text, cursor: {X: 0, Y: 0}};
+var T = {text: text};
 f.GetTextPaths(T);
 ```

 ####Results
-If no errors are encountered GetTextPaths will return a list of paths representing the T.text with cursor position starting in the lower left corner of the first character of the first line of text.
+If no errors are encountered GetTextPaths will return a list of paths representing the T.text.
+The text will be positioned such that the left edge of the text will be at X=0 and the bottom of non-descending characters in the top line will be located at Y = 0.
 The paths will be in the format specified in the most recent call to UseFont(F).

 Each path in the list will be in the form of a list of points with each point being of the form {X: x, Y: y}.